 LBs (9): Matt Judon ($2.084M); Tyus Bowser ($1.521M); Tim Williams ($904K); Bam Bradley ($646K); Kenny Young ($730K); CJ Board ($571K); Matthew Thomas ($570K); Ejuan Price ($570K); Alvin Jones ($495K)

-The above 55 players are under contract for a total Rule of 51 Salary Cap commitment (which includes dead money from players no longer on the team) of $172,571,442.
+The above 54 players are under contract for a total Rule of 51 Salary Cap commitment (which includes dead money from players no longer on the team) of $169,384,776.
 (See: 2019 Salary Cap Spreadsheet).
 This number includes the $4.667M in Cap savings from the recent release of WR Michael Crabtree, but does not yet include the $10.5M in Cap savings that will be realized with the Joe Flacco trade becomes official on March 13th.

 Initial projections indicate that the 2019 Salary Cap is expected to see roughly the same increase in the Cap as in recent years, jumping the Cap up to somewhere between $187-191M (up from this year’s $177.2M Cap).
 These initial projections by the NFL Management Council have historically been on the lower end, so the Cap may well be on the high end of that range.
 For the purposes of this projection, though, we will use the middle of that range – $189M – for our projection and hope that this will provide the lower end of the Ravens Cap prospects.

-So, using the figure of $189M for the estimated Cap, the Ravens will initially have around $16.429M in Cap space, accounting for the 55 players presently under contract.
+So, using the figure of $189M for the estimated Cap, the Ravens will initially have around $19.615M in Cap space, accounting for the 54 players that are presently under contract.